Marlins vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- McCutchen has collected 56 hits with seven doubles, nine home runs and 44 walks.
-He has driven in 24 runs with seven stolen bases.
+- McCutchen has seven doubles, nine home runs, 44 walks and 24 RBI (57 total hits).
+He's also stolen nine bases.

 McCutchen Recent Games